flyteorg/flyte/rsts/deployment/plugin_setup/aws/batch.rst

    Then modify the policy document to allow the role to pass other roles to AWS Batch.
    Follow the guide: `Granting a user permissions to pass a role to an AWS service <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html>`_.

-4. Update Flyte Admin's Config
+4. Update FlyteAdmin's Config

-   Flyte Admin needs to be made aware of all the AWS Batch Job Queues and how the system should distribute the load onto them.
+   FlyteAdmin needs to be made aware of all the AWS Batch Job Queues and how the system should distribute the load onto them.
    The simplest setup looks something like this:

    .. code-block:: yaml